Local churches host COVID vaccinations for seniors amid rollout

 Churches in Miami-Dade also took steps to vaccinate their parishioners.

-In Hialeah, seniors lined up in their cars at San Lazaro Church.
+In Hialeah, patients lined up in their cars at San Lazaro Church on Saturday.

+On Sunday, seniors received vaccine doses at King Jesus Haitian Ministry in Homestead and The Fountain of New Life in Miami Gardens.

+“We’re extremely excited.
+We have an opportunity to provide 600 vaccinations individuals in our community, particularly those who are 65 years and old and those who are medical professionals,” said Pastor Wayne Lomax with The Fountain of New Life Church.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.